 6)Preventing leaky gut

 “Leaky gut” has become quite a frequently searched term on google.
 But, every one of us experiences it every day.
-The permeability of our gut waxes and wanes throughout the day due to circadian rhythms and there’s no real way around this.
+The permeability of our gut waxes and wanes throughout the day due to circadian rhythms and there’s no way around it.
 Eating is an inherently inflammatory event, and the gut needs some downtime every day to replace damaged cells.
 Thus, if you put food down there at the wrong time, you’re going to cause some real damage.

 But it’s not as simple as, “Don’t eat at night”.
 Replacing damaged cells isn’t the only circadian factor that plays a role in “leaky gut”.
-Hyperglycemia can cause it, as can the overgrowth of both pathogens and commensal bacteria from the microbiome.
+Hyperglycemia can cause it, as can the overgrowth of pathogens and commensal bacteria from the microbiome.
 Additionally, secreted factors from basically every tissue throughout the body can play a role in making sure your gut stays sealed and bacteria stay out of your bloodstream.
 The specifics of these factors will be discussed briefly below.

 7)Improving bile output